p4lang/p4c/docs/JSON_format.md

     control plane is not allowed to modify the action entry (action function + action data).
 Default value is `false`.
 This attribute is ignored if the `action_data` attribute it missing.
+  - `entries`: enables you to optionally specify match-action entries for this table.
+Specifying entries in the JSON makes the table immutable, which means the added entries cannot be modified / deleted and that new entries cannot be added.
+This doesn't impact the default entry though (see the `default_entry` attribute). `entries` is a JSON array where each element follows the [match-action entry format] (#match-action-entry-format) described below.
 - `conditionals`: a JSON array of JSON objects.
 Each of these objects stores the information for a given P4 condition, which is used by the current pipeline.
 The attributes for these objects are: